 How to Highlight Text in Bluebeam Revu

-Once you have activated the highlight tool, all you need to do is click and drag this over text you want to highlight.
+Once you have activated the highlight tool, you only need to click and drag this over the text you want to highlight.
 If you have a word or character string that repeats many times throughout the text, you can use the Search Tool (keyboard shortcut Ctrl + F).

 The search results show all the instances of the search that are found.
 In the example video, a search was made for the work “concrete.”
-If all the search results are favorable, then you can simply Select All under the Search Results menu.
+If all the search results are favorable, select All under the Search Results menu.
 Next, you can highlight all the results with a single click in the Check Options menu.

 Highlight Content on Drawings

 Again, with the Highlight Tool selected, you can scribble and markup freehand on the document.
 If you need straight lines, either horizontally or vertically, Bluebeam makes it easy.
 Simply hold the SHIFT key when dragging the highlighter.

 Sometimes you can make more impact and communicate more clearly by changing the color of select geometry on the sheet.
 An easy way to do this is by creating a highlighter screen to place over areas of interest.